NWChemEx/TensorWrapper/docs/source/developer/design/sparsity.rst

 In the context of tensors, sparsity refers to tensors possessing elements which are effectively zero.
 Exactly what defines the effective zero is situational and problem-specific.
-The sparsity component is responsible for indicating which elements are zero or non-zero.
+The sparsity component is responsible for indicating which elements are zero or non-zero, not only in a single tensor, but also in tensor expressions.

 *******************************
 Why do we need tensor sparsity?